guypritchard/q3js/README.md

 > repo.

 Q3JS compiles `ioquake3` to WebAssembly, streams the original `pak` assets through a modern React front end, tunnels UDP traffic through a WebSocket proxy, and keeps server metadata in a Quarkus backend.
-This document explains how the pieces fit together and how to work on each one locally.
+You can jump straight in at [q3js.com](https://q3js.com), or read on to see how the pieces fit together and how to work on each one locally.

 ## Highlights